This guide will show you how to set up your Microsoft Lumia 950, from inserting the SIM card, to protecting it with a lock screen.

 Check that the switch is turned on at the top, then tap the Wi-Fi you want to connect to.

 Type in the Wi-Fi password, then tap Done.
-If this works, the Wi-Fi you chose should say 'Connected' underneath it.
+If that works, the Wi-Fi you chose should say 'Connected' underneath it.

-Your Lumia will always try and use Wi-Fi instead of mobile data, so you'll need to turn this off first.
+Your Lumia will always try and use Wi-Fi instead of mobile data, so you'll need to turn that off first.

 Go to Settings > Network & Wireless > WiFi > Turn switch off